June 15-17, 2022

 Participants have the option of staying on campus or planning their own accommodations during the institute.
 Participants wishing to stay on campus may stay in air-conditioned residence hall rooms at a rate of $45 per night plus applicable tax (single occupancy) pending Board of Regents approval.
 These rates do not include bed linens or towels.

 Optional Graduate Credit

 Participants have the option to earn graduate credit for participation in certain sessions.
 Payment of tuition ($40 per credit hour) for graduate credit is due on the day of registration.
 Tuition rates are set by the South Dakota Board of Regents and are subject to change without notice.
 Selected clinicians and/or USD faculty instruct all sessions.

-MUS 790 Music Classroom Instructional Strategies for the Instrumental Music Educator - Masterclasses, clinics and discussion that focused on teaching materials, rehearsal techniques and instrumental pedagogy for band music educators.
+Master classes, clinics and discussion that focus on teaching materials, rehearsal techniques and instrumental pedagogy for instrumental music educators.
 Methods and materials will be available to take back to the classroom.

-MUS 790 New and Traditional Music for the Instrumental Music Educator - Reading sessions will focus on a wide variety of band music for public school bands including concert, marching and jazz music.
+Reading sessions will focus on a wide variety of instrumental music for public school bands including concert, marching and jazz music.
 The selections will include previous and newly published works at a variety of grade levels appropriate for all levels of bands.

-MUS 790 Current and Future Developments in the Instrumental Music Classroom - This course provides seminars and panel discussions with veteran master teachers and band music composers.
-Topics include current trends and issues facing instrumental music educators.
+This course provides seminars and panel discussions with veteran master teachers and band music composers.
+Topics include current topics and issues facing instrumental music educators.
 A written final project is required.